zabbix/zabbix/templates/db/oracle_odbc/README.md

 > See [Zabbix template operation](https://www.zabbix.com/documentation/current/manual/config/templates_out_of_the_box/odbc_checks) for basic instructions.

-1. Create an Oracle DB user for monitoring.
+1. Create an Oracle DB user for monitoring:
  ```
  CREATE USER zabbix_mon IDENTIFIED BY <PASSWORD>;
  -- Grant access to the zabbix_mon user.